TheThingsArchive/python-app-sdk/DOCUMENTATION.md

 The callback functions are functions which are executed when a trigger event happens.

 #### set_uplink_callback
-Set the callback function, to be called when an uplink message is received.
+Set a callback function, to be called when an uplink message is received.
 It's possible to add more than one callback function.
 ```python
 client.set_uplink_callback(uplink_callback)
 ```

 ##### uplink_callback
-The callback function must be declared in your script following this structure:
+The callback function must be declared in the script following this structure:
 * `uplink_callback(msg, client)`
   * `msg`: **JSON**  the message received by the client
   * `client`: **object**  the client from which the callback is executed are calling

 #### set_connect_callback
-Set the connection callback function to be executed when the client connects to the broker.
+Set a connection callback function to be executed when the client connects to the broker.
 It's possible to add more than one callback function.
 ```python
 client.set_connect_callback(connect_callback)
 ```